iwatkot/maps4fs/README.md

 </div>

-### Supported Games
+🗺️ Supports 2x2, 4x4, 8x8, 16x16 and any custom size maps<br>
+🌍 Based on real-world data from OpenStreetMap<br>
+🏞️ Generates height using SRTM dataset<br>
+📦 Provides a ready-to-use map template for the Giants Editor<br>

-✅ Farming Simulator 22<br>
+🚜 Supports Farming Simulator 22 and 25*<br>

-🔃 Farming Simulator 25 (changes in the library are ready, waiting for the Giants to release the Giants Editor v10)<br>
+\* changes in the library are ready, waiting for the Giants to release the Giants Editor v10.
+Meanwhile the option to generate a map for FS25 is disabled.

 ## Quick Start
 There are several ways to use the tool.
 You obviously need the **first one**, but you can choose any of the others depending on your needs.<br>